 Follow these easy steps to utilize distributed processing capabilities for your projects:

 Setup worker nodes

-The SURE installation package contains an executable "SURE-node.exe" which is used to start a worker node.
-It can be used from command line or by double clicking on the SURE-node.exe.
+The SURE installation package contains an executable "SURE-Node.exe" which is used to start a worker node.
+It can be used from command line or by simply double clicking on the SURE-Node.exe.
 Once successfully running, a worker node will be on standby and waiting for a master node to assign a job (subproject) to it.

 - If the "–ip_addr" parameter is omitted, SURE will try and detect the correct interface/IP on it's own.
 If the correct interface cannot be detected, please use this parameter to specify the IP address manually.